 Join in the Cadbury Easter Egg Hunts at Trengwainton Garden

-Around Easter time the garden is a hive of activity as the rhododendrons and azaleas come into bloom, and there might even bee some bluebells by then.
+Around Easter time the garden is a hive of activity as the rhododendrons and azaleas come into bloom and there may even be some early bluebells.

-There are winding wooded paths and giant tree fern 'jungles,’ ponds and streams to explore and at the top of the garden there’s a wide open terrace where younger busy bees can run and play and worker bees can rest and take in the sea view.
+There are winding wooded paths and giant tree fern 'jungles,’ ponds and streams to explore and at the top of the garden there’s a wide-open terrace where younger legs can run and play, and older legs can rest and take in the sea view.

-After you’ve filled-in your hive sheet with the answers to the questions Bunny’s asked along his bee trail, hand it to one of the team and they’ll give you a Cadbury chocolate treat.
-Don’t worry if you can’t eat dairy as there’ll be an alternative (non-confectionary) prize instead so don’t buzz off without one.
+After you’ve completed your trail sheet with the answers to the questions asked along the way, hand it to one of the team and you’ll receive a Cadbury chocolate treat.
+For those who can’t eat dairy there’ll be an alternative (non-confectionary) prize.

-Cadbury Easter Egg Hunts are £2.50 per child and take place at Trengwainton Garden 10.30-4 from 7-22 April (closed Fridays and Saturdays except Good Friday).
+Cadbury Easter Egg Hunts are £2.50 per person and run from 29 March to 13 April, (closed Fridays and Saturdays except Good Friday).